6 Essential Tips for a Safe Winter Road Trip

 Equip your vehicle with the right tires

 While Quebec is currently the only province that requires vehicles to be equipped with winter tires, they’re a good investment across the country, especially if you’ll be driving long distances and through various types of terrain.
 Road conditions vary from climate to climate, and just because you don’t require winter tires at home doesn’t mean you won’t need them en route to your destination.
-The Tire and Rubber Association of Canada (TRAC) claims that modern winter tires can offer over 50% more traction than all-season tires in the winter, and that they can improve surface grip in every type of road condition at temperatures below seven degrees Celsius.
+The Tire and Rubber Association of Canada (TRAC) claims that modern winter tires can offer over 50 per cent more traction than all-season tires in the winter, and that they can improve surface grip in every type of road condition at temperatures below seven degrees Celsius.
 This, combined with an insurance premium reduction and peace-of-mind should convince most drivers that winter tires are well worth the investment.

 Carry valid proof of vehicle registration and insurance

-Insurance providers in Canada consistently register a 49% increase in claims in December and January as compared to other months.
+Insurance providers in Canada consistently register a 49 per cent increase in claims in December and January as compared to other months.
 That said, even the most seasoned drivers are more likely to get into an accident in winter months.
 This is why it’s important to always have a valid proof of insurance and registration for the vehicle that you are driving to avoid hassle and any potential legal ramifications.

 Optimize your visibility